doriandevtech/FindYourPlaceApp/README.md

 ## What is the outcome of this project ?

-The goal of this sproject is to let you search for :
+The goal of this project is to let you search for :

 - Restaurants
 - Hotels